-The Court may, acting on a report from the Judge-Rapporteur, with the express consent of the parties, decide to dispense with the oral part of the procedure.
+1. The Court may, acting on the preliminary report from the Judge-Rapporteur, with the express consent of the parties, decide to dispense with the oral part of the procedure, if it considers, on reading the written pleadings or observations lodged during the written procedure, that it has sufficient information to give a ruling.